httpdss/struct/README.md

 ### From Source

 Alternatively, you can clone the repository and install it locally.
-See the [Development](#development) section for more details.
+See the [Development](#-development) section for more details.

 ### Using Docker

 You can use the Docker image to run the script without installing it on your system.
-See the [Quick Start](#quick-start) section for more details.
+See the [Quick Start](#-quick-start) section for more details.

 ## 🐳 Quick Start

-### Using Docker
+### Quick Start Using Docker

 1. Create a YAML configuration file for your project structure.
 See sample configuration [here](./example/structure.yaml).
 2. Run the following command to generate the project structure: